tonyvu2014/hivery-backend-challenge/README.md

 ## APIs:
 - Given a company, the API needs to return all their employees.
 Provide the appropriate solution if the company does not have any employees:

 `/companies/<company_index>/employees`
-- Given 2 people, provide their information (Name, Age, Address, phone) and the list of their friends in common which have brown eyes and are still alive.
+- Given 2 people, provide their information (Name, Age, Address, phone) and the list of their friends in common which have brown eyes and are still alive:

 `/people/filtered_common_friends?first_id=<first_person_index>&second_id=<second_person_index>`
 - Given 1 people, provide a list of fruits and vegetables they like.
-This endpoint must respect this interface for the output: {"username": "Ahi", "age": "30", "fruits": ["banana", "apple"], "vegetables": ["beetroot", "lettuce"]}
+This endpoint must respect this interface for the output: {"username": "Ahi", "age": "30", "fruits": ["banana", "apple"], "vegetables": ["beetroot", "lettuce"]}:

 `/people/<person_index>/favouriteFood`

 ## Assumptions and Limitations